Exploratory Analysis · Funnel · 2024

 • Transactions and revenue

-Because the raw data contains millions of hit-level events, BigQuery was used to query and aggregate the data before bringing it into Python for analysis.
+Because it contains millions of events, BigQuery was used to aggregate the raw data before analysis in Python.

-Since the raw data is at the hit level, the first step was reconstructing session-level behavior.
-The workflow involved:
+Because the raw data is event-level, the first step was rebuilding session-level behavior:

 01